pitivi/pitivi/docs/Plugins.md

 that “specification should make no assumption about implementation”;
-this approach leaves complete freedom to the plugin developer to organize its code in the way it prefers, as long the intefrace requirements are fullfilled; in this way duck typing gets formalized without adding a big overhead.
+this approach leaves complete freedom to the plugin developer to organize its code in the way it prefers, as long the intefrace requirements are fulfilled; in this way duck typing gets formalized without adding a big overhead.

 `from zope.interface import Interface, implements,  providedBy`